 From Smith's approach stems the Homo oeconomicus approach to human behavior, widely embraced by the neoclassical mainstream in economic theory.
 Fully rational economic agent model expects perfect information about real value of money, all prices and their relations in the economy and neutrality of nominal changes in income (i.e. inflation has no real effects).
 On top of that it is expected that computing capacity of agents is limitless and they are able to make the right decision every time with no cognitive costs.
 But our daily experience proves us otherwise: full rationality in economic behavior as it is theoretically described does not exist.
 We do not have perfect information about the real value of a banknote in our wallet and relative prices of all goods and services in the economy, nor we can translate nominal values into real ones with zero or even low cognitive costs.
-In the real value.
+In the real world people ignore real value of money and rather use its nominal value as a proxy for the real value.
 It means they consider nominal rather than in real terms of trade.
 This phenomenon is in economics called the money illusion.